MelleD/ha-radar-warning/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=MelleD&repository=ha-radar-warning&category=plugin)

+## Google Geolocation API Setup

+The Google Geolocation API allows you to determine and process location data.
+This is optional and improves the adress data for the POIs.
+This guide outlines the steps to set up and use the Google Geolocation API.

+### Prerequisites
+- A Google Cloud account
+- A Google Cloud project
+- Access to the Google Cloud Console

+### Step-by-Step Guide
+#### 1. Create a Google Cloud Project
+- Go to the Google Cloud Console.
+- Click on the project dropdown menu at the top of the page and select "New Project".
+- Enter a project name and billing account (if prompted), then click "Create".
+- Make a note of your Project ID, as you'll need it later.

+#### 2. Enable the Geolocation API
+- In the Google Cloud Console, navigate to the "API & Services" section.
+- Click on "Library" to view available APIs.
+- Search for "Geolocation API" in the search bar.
+- Click on "Geolocation API" and then click "Enable".

+#### 3. Set Up Billing
+Google Cloud requires billing information to use most of its APIs.

+- In the Google Cloud Console, go to the "Billing" section.
+- Link your project to a billing account if you haven't already done so.
+#### Create API Credentials
+- In the Google Cloud Console, go to the "API & Services" > "Credentials" section.
+- Click on "Create Credentials" and select "API Key".
+- Copy the API key that is generated.
+You will need this key to authenticate your API requests and copy it to the config in HA.

+#### ‼️ Danger ‼️
+You can (currently) make 40.000 request per month for free.
+After that you have to pay for the request, but you can restrict your API key and setup alerting

+#### Monitoring and Quota Management
+- In the Google Cloud Console, navigate to "API & Services" > "Dashboard".
+- Here you can monitor your API usage and set up alerts if needed.
+- To manage quotas, go to "API & Services" > "Quotas" and adjust your settings as necessary. e.g. 1250 request per day

 ## Known issue

 a) No marker on the standard map